- Evaluate if you have the funds and customer base you'll need.

 3. Consider the impact of any new ideas.

 Instead of only thinking about how your own country's customers might receive your new ideas, you'll need to think about how foreign customers will receive your ideas.

-"As you 'spitball' new ideas, someone definitely needs to think about scalability to your international territories – usually you," said Mike Zani, CEO of business consulting firm PI Worldwide.
+"As you spitball new ideas, someone definitely needs to think about scalability to your international territories – usually you," said Mike Zani, CEO of business consulting firm The Predictive Index.
 "Time zones, language and cultural appropriateness all need to be considered when you branch out internationally.
 If you don't do this ahead of time, you run the risk of offending your international partners by appearing to be more concerned about yourself [than] them."